Wayne Fetter, Dean

 The goals of the Burton College of Education are to enable the student to develop his/her role as a teacher; prepare the student to be a leader and a participating citizen in the community; assist the student in acquiring an enriched background, depth of specialization, and breadth of knowledge necessary for teaching; help the student master techniques of guiding learners; provide the student with a knowledge of human growth and development and an appreciation of its implications for learning; encourage the student to acquire a sense of loyalty and service to the teaching profession; and to develop within the student a desire for continuous self-improvement.

-Programs of study in teacher education are based on the premise that teachers are professional educators who value life-long learning and instill this value in their students.
+Programs of study in education are based on the premise that educators are professionals who value life-long learning and instill this value in their students.
 Candidates are prepared in general knowledge, professional education, and specialty studies.
 Critical components found throughout the program include the following strands:

 - Strand One: Professionalism.
 Educators are caring, competent and qualified.

 - Strand Two: Diversity.
 Educators value the differences classrooms present.

 - Strand Three: Collaboration.
 A variety of educators contribute to learning.

 - Strand Four: Reflection.
 Educators systemically review and evaluate themselves.

 Programs in the Burton College of Education contribute to the student’s liberal and professional education.
 The type of degree earned by the student depends upon choice of program in professional education.
 The Bachelor of Science degree is conferred upon students who successfully complete the curriculum in Secondary Education-Grades 6-12, Early Childhood Education-Grades PK-3, Elementary Education-Grades 1-5, Health and Physical Education-Grades K-12, Health and Human Performance-General, or Psychology.
 Students interested in teacher education programs should see the department for advising.
 Information concerning graduate programs in the Burton College of Education may be found in the Graduate School section of this catalog.